kencjohnston/kencjohnston/Priorities.md

 | Hiring | Sourcing, interviewing, hiring | 0% |

 ## Weekly Priorities
 This content is meant to communicate my priorities on a weekly basis.
 They should typically be reflected as items in the `Doing` of [my personal issue board](https://gitlab.com/groups/gitlab-com/-/boards/1353560?assignee_username=kencjohnston).
 It will be updated weekly.
 As I'm always striving to learn I'll also add a `Learning Goal` each week.
+You can see [the history](https://gitlab.com/gitlab-com/Product/-/issues?scope=all&utf8=%E2%9C%93&state=closed&assignee_username[]=kencjohnston&label_name[]=Weekly%20Priorities) of my Weekly Priorities setting issues and the [template](https://gitlab.com/gitlab-com/Product/-/blob/main/.gitlab/issue_templates/Weekly-Priority-Setting-Kenny.md) I use.

 ### Legend
 These designations are added to the previous week's priority list when adding the current week's priority.